Single-Element Beamforming using Multi-Mode Antenna Patterns: Introduction

 \section{Introduction}

-In the area of antenna design, the excitation of a given or designed aperture with respect to a low reflection coefficient and high efficiency is a major challenge \cite{XWTL14,GMWZP16}.
+In the area of antenna design, the excitation of a given or designed aperture with respect to a low reflection coefficient and high efficiency is a major challenge \cite{ZWTYR19,GMWZP16}.
 This holds especially in the field of multi-mode antennas \cite{ChWa15, LMAH16}, also called modal antennas.
-The theory of characteristic modes does not give answers towards specific antenna parameters like gain, side-lobe level, etc. In order to optimize the gain of these antennas, MIMO signal processing is an option.
+The theory of characteristic modes does not give answers towards engineering antenna parameters like gain, side-lobe level, etc. In order to optimize the effectiveness of these antennas, MIMO signal processing is an option.
 Several planar multi-mode antenna elements can be assembled to become a massive MIMO multi-mode antenna array suitable for base stations and access points, whereas a single multi-mode antenna element is suitable for compact mobile equipment \cite{MaMa16}.
 Hence, MIMO signal processing is either applicable to the entire array, or to a single element.

 In the numerical results presented below, focus will be on the planar multi-mode antenna design presented in \cite{MaMa16,PeMa18}.
 So far, this antenna type has been investigated for communication and localization purposes.
+In \cite{PeMa19a} an upper bound of the achievable number of orthogonal ports is discussed.
 In \cite{HoDo17,HMDP17} an ultra-wideband (UWB) communication system targeting data rates of 100 Gbps and beyond at frequencies below 10~GHz is proposed.
 In this context, the different radiation patterns of the antenna ports are assumed to separate different radiation directions of an antenna array, and therefore improve the capability of multi-stream data processing.
 Emphasis is on increasing the overall sum-rate of the system.
 Contrary, in \cite{APDHD18,PAZJDH19} multi-mode antennas are used for angle-of-arrival estimation for the purpose of precise positioning.
 In the latter contributions, a single multi-mode antenna element is modeled as a uniform linear array (ULA).
 Besides communication and localization applications, multi-mode antennas are believed to be applicable in the context of radar applications as well.